mikey-t/dotnet-react-generator/DevNotes.md

     - Run: `swig watch`
 - In temp dir where you want to create a project (pass whatever options you're looking to test): `dotnet-react-generator -o delete-me -u example.com -d delete_me`
 - Refer to dotnet-react-sandbox docs for remaining setup instructions
-- When making changes, just run `swig build` and then re-run `dotnet-generator` command in temp dir
+- Make changes and then re-run `dotnet-generator` command in temp dir

 Cleanup: